deiio/cutis/README.md

 ### Persistence Control Commands

 - `SAVE`
-  - Save teh DB on disk.
+  - Save the DB on disk.
 The server hangs while the saving is not completed, no connection is served in the meanwhile.
 An OK code is returned when the DB was fully stored in disk.
 - `BGSAVE`
-  - Save teh DB in background.
+  - Save the DB in background.
 The OK code is immediately returned.
 Cutis forks, the parent continues to serve the clients, the child saves the DB on disk then exit.
 A client may be able to check if the operation succeeded using the `LASTSAVE` command.